awwdumbnoob/scuba-planner/src/ReadMe.txt

-This application takes your dive infromation and our program will read the padi dive table and return to you how you should plan your dive
+This application takes your dive information and our program will read the padi dive table and return to you how you should plan your dive

 DISCLAIMER:WE are not liable for any injury or death that may occur from the data given by this application